evaristoc/freecodecamp_portfolio/index.md

 - Social Media Analysis and Content Analysis
 - Mobility; use of technology by far-to-reach, deprived segments
 - SEO
-- Due to the domain FreeCodeCamp belongs, I have been also exploring the KPI's used in Learning Analytics
+- Because the domain FreeCodeCamp belongs, I have been also exploring the KPI's used in Learning Analytics
 - Currently also strengthening my knowledge in Recommender Systems
 - Data Mining (unsupervised, supervised); Machine Learning; Deep Learning

 ### Technologies of interest?

-**Web Development Technologies**:

-- MEAN full stack (mongoDB, Express, Angular (4) and nodejs)
-- d3.js and canvas

 **Data Analysis Technologies and Tools**: